Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Julio Rodriguez will take the field against Edouard Julien and the Minnesota Twins at T-Mobile Park on Monday, with the first pitch at 9:40 PM ET.
+Julio Rodriguez and the Seattle Mariners meet Donovan Solano and the Minnesota Twins on Tuesday at 9:40 PM ET.

-The Twins are +115 moneyline underdogs in this matchup with the favorite Mariners (-135).
-The over/under is 7 runs for the game.
+The Mariners are -130 moneyline favorites for this matchup with the Twins (+110).
+The over/under is 7.5 runs for the contest (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.